 This study aims to create a model of land-use allocation optimization based on linear programming and dynamic systems at the parcel level of TOD on MRT-based built-up land to maximize MRT transit passengers.
 The main focus of this research is to obtain the optimal GFA for each property development as an alternative approach to transit operations and property development planning to achieve maximum levels of passenger travel.
 Based on the results of the study, it is known that the optimal land composition to produce maximum ridership is residential by 27%, commercial by 23%, offices by 11%, government by 12%, hotels by 5%, and other types of land development by 22%.
-The potential result of increasing ridership with the composition of the land can increase up to

-6% from the current average daily ridership of MRT Jakarta.
-One of the challenges of implementing this TOD model is that land ownership is held by more than one party because this TOD is built on land that has already been built up, so the government needs an appropriate land consolidation strategy to produce an ideal land composition.
+The potential result of increasing ridership with the composition of the land can increase up to 6% from the current average daily ridership of MRT Jakarta.
+A key takeaway from the study is its potential to offer valuable insights for urban planning, especially in integrating land-use allocation with transportation systems in TOD areas.
+The results also offer a framework that can guide property developers in optimizing land-use compositions to maximize both transit ridership and property values.
+For instance, prioritizing residential and commercial developments, which have been shown to contribute significantly to ridership, could become a central strategy.
+Moreover, achieving the optimal land composition in this study highlights the need for government intervention, particularly in consolidating land in areas with fragmented ownership.
+In addition, there is room for further exploration to build upon the findings and address potential gaps in the research.
+Future studies could investigate broader socio-economic impacts of TOD implementation or evaluate the model's adaptability to varying urban conditions.
+For instance, Jakarta's ongoing transit projects, along with emerging transit developments in cities like Surabaya, Bandung, and Medan, could serve as meaningful case studies to refine and extend the applicability of this approach.